SchematicHQ/schematic-next-example/README.md

 This is an example app demonstrating how to use [Schematic](https://schematichq.com) in a Next.js app with Clerk authentication.
+This app uses [schematic-react](https://github.com/schematichq/schematic-js/tree/main/react) for usage tracking and entitlement management via feature flags, and uses [schematic-components](https://github.com/schematichq/schematic-js/tree/main/components) for an embedded customer portal experience.

 ## Prerequisites